onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 Other services can be a little more complex.
 For example, they might require a back and forth communication between FCL and the Service in question.
 Ultimately we want to do this back and forth via a secure back-channel (https requests to servers), **but in some situations that isn't a viable option, so there is also a front-channel option**.
-Where possible, you as a wallet provider should aim to provide a back-channel support for services, and only fall back to a front-channel if absolutely necessary.
+Where possible, you should aim to provide a back-channel support for services, and only fall back to a front-channel if absolutely necessary.

-Back-channel communication use `method: "HTTP/POST"`, while front-channel communication use `method: "IFRAME/RPC"`, `method: "POP/RPC"` or `method: "TAB/RPC`.
+Back-channel communications use `method: "HTTP/POST"`, while front-channel communications use `method: "IFRAME/RPC"`, `method: "POP/RPC"` or `method: "TAB/RPC`.

 It's important to note that regardless of the method of communication, the data that is sent back and forth between the parties involved is the same.